nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 ```

 This is the pipeline for PCA.
 It will take the exon tree as the input to calculate the genetic distance.
 The 2 Component PCA plot is used for selecting candidate genes that matching up the expected grouping.
 The real decision-making code will be the K-means clustering results.
 I also want to generate a distance from clustering to show the closed related species to go deep into the clade.

+---

+Another talk with Dr. Yibing Zhang.
+It is suggested that we can directly use the large matrix for clustering.
+The good point is that we won't lose a lot of data but it will be hard to display them on the PCA figure.
+Another way for clustering is to use PCA1+PCA2 (maybe PCA3?) for clustering thus we could display the clustering onto the figure.
+The way to decide a matrix (gene) is a good candidate or not is based on a series of parameter.
+We can try the bulk scoring system by giving 1 point when a reference species is clustered correctly.
+Or, we could try the scoring system considering the false positives and false negatives.